makbox/core/README.md

 4) unzip the core into /var/www/makbox  <br>

-5) cut all files from sumbolder /var/www/makbox/core and copy into folder /var/www/makbox  <br>
+5) cut all files from subfolder /var/www/makbox/core and copy into folder /var/www/makbox  <br>
    delete subfolder core  <br>